dsl-logo

 Mansour Soltani, Money's Home Loans Expert

-• The cheapest interest rates are most commonly offered by customer-major banks, with almost half (49%) of the top rates coming from that sector.
-Non-major banks banks were next on 30%, followed by online lenders at 8%.
+• The cheapest interest rates are most commonly offered by customer-owned or regional banks, with around two-thirds (67%) of the top rates coming from that sector.
+Non-major banks banks were next on 19%, followed by specialist industry lenders at 10%.

-• Bank Australia had the highest number of low rate home loan options (19), followed by member-owned Newcastle Permanent (14), Regional Australia Bank (11), then HSBC and Macquarie Bank (8 each).
+• Bank Australia had the highest number of low rate home loan options (20), followed by Police Bank (9), Newcastle Permanent (8), Regional Australia Bank (5), then Heritage Bank and The Mutual Bank (4 each).

 • None of the big four banks had a product featuring on the list of the 100 lowest rates.

-• Fixed rate loans dominate the lowest rates currently, with not a single variable rate in the top 100.
+• Fixed rate loans dominate the lowest rates currently, with only a single variable rate in the top 100.
 Three- and two-year fixed loans most commonly have the cheapest rates, our analysis showed.

-• For low-deposit borrowers, only 27% of the lowest rate loans are available with a deposit of less than 20%, and only 17% are available with a 5% deposit.
+• For low-deposit borrowers, just over a third (34%) of the lowest rate loans are available with a deposit of less than 20%, with 26% of these available with a 5% deposit.

 How much could you save with a lower rate on your home loan?